gbdrummer/symbiocss/02 - CSS.md

 	text-decoration: blink;
 }
 ```
-Global modifiers have `!important` flags on each rule, while local modifiers do not.
-Note that apart from special circumstances, this is the only case where the `!important` flag should be used.
+Global modifiers have `!important` flags on each rule to ensure they override all local styles, while local modifiers do not.
+Note that apart from special circumstances, global modifiers are the only appropriate use case for the `!important` flag.

 ---
 [&laquo; HTML](01 - HTML.md) | [Table of Contents](https://github.com/gbdrummer/symbiocss) | [Interfacing with JavaScript &raquo;](03 - Interfacing with JavaScript.md)